brianakl/bootstrapped_model_up_scaling/draft.md

 This approach offers a more efficient and flexible alternative to existing scaling methods, potentially revolutionizing the development of larger, more capable LLMs.

+This approach also opens the door for future work that could enable efficient scaling of both model width and depth.

 ## Introduction